 Brigham and Women’s Hospital is a leading provider of partial and total knee joint replacement services.
-Each year, our orthopedic surgeons use their experience and expertise to help improve the quality of life of nearly 1,500 patients suffering from severe knee damage.
+Each year, our orthopaedic surgeons use their experience and expertise to help improve the quality of life of nearly 1,500 patients suffering from severe knee damage.

 What Is Arthroplasty?